-The longer you choose, the more it impacts your battery life since keeping the screen display on for longer periods drains your battery.
+The longer you choose, the more it impacts your battery life since keeping the screen display on for extended periods drains your battery.

 Don’t see Screen Timeout in your Settings app?

-If you don’t see a setting called Screen Timeout and use a smartwatch model like a Versa Series, Sense, Ionic, or a tracker like the Fitbit Charge 3 and above, you may need to update your Fitbit’s firmware to get this setting on your device.
+If you don’t see a Screen Timeout setting and use a smartwatch model like a Versa Series, Sense, Ionic, or a tracker like the Fitbit Charge 3 and above, you may need to update your Fitbit’s firmware to get this setting on your device.

 For other tracker models, like the popular Inspire Series and older Fitbit models like the Surge or Alta, Fitbit does not currently offer a screen timeout adjustment setting.

-For those models, see our tips on how to manually prevent your screen from timing out too quickly.
+See our tips on manually preventing your screen from timing out too quickly for those models.

 How to update your Fitbit’s firmware

-Fitbit occasionally releases updates to your Fitbit device’s operating software, called its firmware.
+Fitbit occasionally releases updates for your Fitbit device’s operating software, called its firmware.

-For some older models, like the Fitbit Charge 3 and Versa Lite, you need to update your device to the latest firmware to get the screen timeout settings option.
+For some older models, like the Fitbit Charge 3 and Versa Lite, you must update your device to the latest firmware to get the screen timeout settings option.